Modena

 The “Camerino dei Confirmati” is home to one of the city’s iconic symbols: the Secchia Rapita (Stolen Bucket).
 While it looks like a standard wooden bucket, it reminds the people of Modena of their glorious victory against the Bolognese in 1325 in the battle of Zappolino.

 A door on the right side of the Camerino leads into the Sala del Fuoco (Fire Room), so-called because of its exquisite, large fireplace.
-It was here, where embers were used to heat the merchants who used to sell their wares in the square in winter (and still do to this day!).
+It was here where embers used to heat the merchants lay, who used to sell their wares in the square in winter (and still do to this day!)

-Here, you will find exquisite paintings and frescos in addition to beautiful woodwork throughout.
-Additionally, the central square displays the municipal coat-of-arms, while Roman-inspired motifs run around the walls, just beneath the ceiling.
+Here, you will find exquisite paintings, frescos, and beautiful woodwork throughout.
+The central square displays the municipal coat-of-arms, while Roman-inspired motifs run around the walls, just beneath the ceiling.

-Modena City Hall has a balsamic vinegar production in the building attic.
-Indeed, it’s possible to visit by appointment.
+Modena City Hall has a balsamic vinegar production in the building’s attic.
+It’s possible to visit by appointment.

 The historic rooms are open Monday to Saturday from 9:00 am to 7:00 pm and on Sunday from 9:30 am to 12:30 pm.